DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

       - |EX-R-LOGO-SMALL|
     * - Our DCC command station for controlling your model railroad
       - Our user friendly command station software installer
-      - The in-built scripting language for automating your model railroad
+      - The built-in scripting language for automating your model railroad
     * - |EX-WT-LOGO-SMALL|
       - |EX-TT-LOGO-SMALL|
       - |EX-IO-LOGO-SMALL|
-    * - A simple web based throttle for your command station
+    * - A simple web browser based throttle for your command station
       - A separate stepper based turntable controller
       - Use additional microcontrollers to expand I/O port capability
     * - |EX-DCCI-LOGO-SMALL|